raulh39/Tanks2d/README.md

      - [x] Throw N rays to see if anyone hits
    - [x] It should be possible not to fire
    - [x] Cover
+   - [ ] BUG: Cover must take into account woods that are not directly under shooting tank
    - [ ] Close range
    - [ ] Side shot
    - [ ] Firing arc (assault guns can't shoot behind or to the sides)